 "It's actually none of your business, Tempest," Cheng Li sniffed, causing Connor to pout once again.
 He jumped off the shroud and continued to walk around.
 Cheng Li felt a pang of loneliness and wished she was near the boy again.
 It wasn't easy to be a captain and Connor was one of her few friends she could confide in and even felt comfortable near.
 Not that she'd ever tell anybody; her reputation hung in the balance.

 She didn't, however, want him to know what book she was reading.
 It was an old copy.
 She had found the book while searching through the piles of her father's belongings.
 She had been intrigued, so to say, on why her father had a Shakespeare book hidden under all his ruthlessness.
-Sure, the romance was refreshing, but Cheng Li loved all the tragedy that happened unto the characters.
-It was also why Cheng Li had not shown Connor.
+Sure, the romance was refreshing but Cheng Li loved all the tragedy that happened unto the characters.
+That was the same reason as to why she had not shown Connor.
 No doubt he knew who Shakespeare was and how love-happy-sappy his stories were.
 Heck, if any of her crew found out, she would be toast.
-Her reputation, once again, was hanging on the line whenever she read the voluminous book, but it hardly got shattered since she always read it when she knew she was alone.
+Her reputation, once again, was hanging on the line whenever she read the voluminous book but it hardly got shattered since she always read it when she knew she was alone.
 Knowing that Connor was on board, Cheng Li knew that she had to be more careful.

 Unbeknownst to her as she mentally battled with her mind, Connor had climbed up the rigging of the ship and had tied himself to a rope.
 He was slightly hurt that Cheng Li was paying more attention to a book other than him and decided to do something about it.
 He chuckled lightly as he pushed himself off the mast and swung through the air, rapidly approaching the reading girl.
 Almost on Cheng Li, Connor flipped upside down and grabbed the thick book from the unsuspecting girl's hands.
 Groaning as she failed to grip the shroud in time from her surprise, Cheng Li ploughed forward into the ocean.